cicada-lang/cicada-solo/docs/articles/implicit-arguments.md

 # We should distinguish between check-mode and infer-mode implicit arguments

-We also need to support implicit in check mode, where we can pick up implicit arguments from return type.
+We also need to support implicit in check-mode, where we can pick up implicit arguments from return type.

 TODO